 Our research shows that many senior executives struggle with staying healthy — and that the hardest part is getting into good habits.
-But there are at least 7 steps to take care of your health.
+But there are at least 7 steps you can take to take better care of your health.

-“Executives who exercise regularly tell us it takes creativity and effort to make exercise a priority,” says Sharon McDowell-Larsen, a faculty member at CCL.
-Their strategies for maintaining regular fitness programs in spite of extremely busy schedules include the following 7 tips:
+“Executives who exercise regularly tell us it takes creativity and effort to make exercise a priority,” says CCL faculty member Sharon McDowell-Larsen.
+But you can maintain a regular fitness program in spite of an extremely busy schedule with these 7 tips:

-- Do less, more often: Shorter but more frequent rounds of exercise are effective and often easier to fit into busy, ever-changing schedules.
-Often the most successful routine is the one that is the most time efficient.
+- Do less, more often: Shorter but more frequent rounds of exercise are effective and usually easier to fit into busy, ever-changing schedules.
+Often the most successful routine is the one that’s the most time efficient.

 - Keep track: Set up an easy system to log your workouts.
-This serves as a reality check on how much or how little exercise you are getting.
+This serves as a reality check on how much or how little exercise you’re getting.
 It can also help you set goals and stay motivated.

 - Take it on the road: More and more executives are finding hotels with adequate fitness facilities or health club access.
-If nothing else, pack a set of stretch cords for resistance training, a pair of running or walking shoes, and a swimsuit, since most hotels at least have a pool.
-It may take a while to make exercise a habit; however, in time it will become routine.
+If nothing else, pack a set of stretch cords for resistance training, a pair of running or walking shoes, and a swimsuit, since most hotels have a pool.

 - Be flexible: Some executives find it impossible to work out the same time each day or week, but do well when they build in flexibility.
 Take advantage of an open slot in your calendar whenever it appears.
 If someone else keeps your calendar, have him or her schedule workouts for you.